ClassyMan/CaravanKeebWithArrows/README.md

 Anyway I'm a huge fan of vankeebs and I hope you are too so if you do end up getting stuck then holla at ya boi.
 I basically never check github for messages though so olkb and qmk's copious documentation is a better bet.

-Good luck in all your keeby adventures.
+Good luck in all your keeby adventures. :v: :metal: :fist_raised: